gvwilson/sensibleadventures/shapers/story.md

 I remember."

-"My grandmother is barely out of her egg when it happens," Sensei Reed confirmed in a slow whisper.
+"My grandmother is barely out of her egg when it happens," Smarty Leaf confirmed in a slow whisper.
 "It is winter.
 There is a terrible storm,
 much wind,